 Size:Over 10' long.

 are over ten thousand parts drawn, cut, assembled and painted by the CMR staff.
-The bridge is crowned by
+The bridge is

 You can click on images to see a larger view.